Cherokee Commission: Cheyenne and Arapaho – October 1890

 Jerome, Sayre and Noble met in New York to agree on requests for the President: 1) Amend the Dawes Act to implement a time limit for acceptance; 2) Forbid outside cattle on the land; and 3) Cancel the attorney contracts if the attorneys were influencing the tribal resistance.
 Noble learned that Cheyenne chiefs Whirlwind, Old Crow, Little Medicine, Howling Wolf and Little Big Jake were in disagreement with the Commission over the attorney contract.
 On October 7, the Cheyennes boycotted the negotiations, and the Arapaho refused to continue.

 Collecting of signatures began in Darlington, on October 13.
 By November 12, Noble declared sufficient signatures for the Agreement with the Cheyenne and Arapaho (1890).
-Tribal members complained of fraud, citing signatures of women and underage males counted.
+Tribal members complained of fraud, citing signatures of women and underage boys counted.
 It was also alleged that rather than counting the number of signatures separately by tribe, the Commission had used the aggregate total halved.
 Under the terms of the agreement signed October 1890, the tribes were to receive $1,500,000.
 Two payments were to be $250,000 each, and the remaining $1,000,000 to be retained by the Treasury of the United States at five percent interest.
 Allotments of 160 acre per person were to be selected by the individual tribal members within 90 days of Congressional ratification of the agreement.
 Failed to make the selection within the time frame, would cede selection for them to the local agent.
 Land patents to the individual land allotted were to be held in a tax-free trust for the benefit of the allottees, for a period of twenty-five years.
 Congress ratified the agreement on March 3, 1891.